Anti-Armenian sentiment in Turkey: Post-genocide

-Although the tax affected several non-Muslims groups in Turkey like Jews, Greeks, Armenians, Assyrians, and Levantines, who controlled a large portion of the economy, it was Armenians who were most heavily taxed.
+Although the tax affected several non-Muslims groups in Turkey like Jews, Greeks, Armenians, Assyrians, some Kurds, and Levantines, who controlled a large portion of the economy, it was Armenians who were most heavily taxed.

 These taxes led to the destruction of the remaining non-Muslim merchant class in Turkey, the lives and finances of many non-Muslim families were ruined.
 The taxes were very high, some times higher than a person's entire wealth.
 This resulted in a number of suicides of ethnic minority citizens in Istanbul.

 In September 1955, the state-sponsored Istanbul pogrom took place.
 The main target of the pogroms were Greeks, but Armenians were attacked as well.
 The material damage was considerable, with damage to 5317 properties.
 The American consulate estimates that 59% of the businesses were Greek-owned, 17% were Armenian-owned, 12% were Jewish-owned, and 10% were Muslim-owned; while 80% of the homes were Greek-owned, 9% were Armenian-owned, 3% were Jewish-owned, and 5% were Muslim-owned.

 In 1974 new legislation was passed that stated that non-Muslim trusts could not own more property than that which had been registered under their name in 1936.
 As a result, more than 1,400 assets (included churches, schools, residential buildings, hospitals, summer camps, cemeteries, and orphanages) of the Istanbul Armenian community since 1936 were retrospectively classified as illegal acquisitions and seized by the state.
 Under the legislation, the Turkish courts rendered Turkish citizens of non-Turkish descent as "foreigners", thereby placing them under the same legal regulations of any foreign company or property holder living outside of Turkey who was not a Turkish national.
 The provisions further provided that foundations belonging to non-Muslims are a potential "threat" to national security.
 The process involved returning any property acquired after 1936, whether through lottery, will, donation, or purchase, to their former owners or inheritors.
 If former owners had died leaving no inheritors, the property was to be transferred to specified governmental agencies such as the Treasury or the Directorate General of Foundations.

 On 3 May 1984, a hit-team headed attack undertaken by Grey Wolves member Abdullah Çatlı and paid for by the Turkish National Intelligence Organization. committed the Alfortville Armenian Genocide Memorial bombings, an attack on a heavily Armenian populated district of Alfortville, Val-de-Marne, Île-de-France.
 The target chosen for the attack was a memorial dedicated to the victims of the Armenian genocide on the rue Étienne Dolet which was inaugurated on 24 April 1984, the 69th anniversary of the Armenian genocide.
 The Turkish press denounced the monument as a "monument of hate".
 About a week after the inauguration, three bombs were reported to have exploded on 3 May 1984, resulting in thirteen injuries, two of them serious.
 The monument, made of Khachkar stone, was severely damaged in the blasts.